5 Common CPR Side Effects and Complications of CPR

 What are the Risks Associated with CPR?

 Movie scenes influence many people’s idea of CPR, where successful resuscitation always happens, and people recover swiftly.
 But, in reality, this isn’t consistently the case.
 The human brain may not supply enough blood flow if the heart isn’t beating properly.
-Also, some human brain damage still occurs even if the CPR successfully gets the heart beating again by performing the correct chest compression rate for adults.
+Some human brain damage still occurs even if the CPR successfully gets the heart beating again by performing the correct chest compression rate for adults.
 In addition, if severe coronary artery disease is present, it triggers ventricular fibrillation or abnormal heart rhythms.
 If you’re in a public area CPR and an automated external defibrillator helps.

 On the other hand, if CPR is given and successful, the recovery of cardiac arrest survivors will depend on several things, such as what caused it and how healthy they were when the cardiac arrest happened.
 After successful resuscitation, some people will fully recover, but some will still be very unwell and need more treatment.
 That’s why post-cardiac arrest care is a critical component of advanced life support.
-Unfortunately, there are also cases where some patients will never get back to their health level before the arrest.
+Unfortunately, there are cases where some patients will never get back to their health level before the arrest.
 In addition, CPR is much less likely to work if you have a long-term or chronic condition or a terminal illness.

 Learning CPR is a life-saving skill, but finding the time and resources to attend a traditional CPR class is a challenge.
 Fortunately, many organizations now offer online CPR class free of charge, making it more accessible for people to learn the necessary skills from the comfort of their own homes.